Motions to Vacate Modify, Correct, or Modify an Arbitration Award

 Further, courts have noted that the FAA imposes a high burden of proof on the party seeking vacatur of an arbitration award.
 The Ninth Circuit has confirmed that manifest disregard of the law remains grounds for vacatur where the arbitrator exceeded his or her powers.

 Grounds for vacating an award under the Nevada UAA parallel those in the FAA.
-In Nevada, there are 6 independent grounds for vacating an awards:
+In Nevada, there are 6 independent grounds for vacating an award:

 - The award was procured by corruption, fraud or other undue means;